Kemal Inat: Early years

-Kemal Inat received his BA in International Relations from Ankara University in 1992 and his MA from University of Siegen in Germany in 1997.
+Kemal Inat was born in Hendek, Sakarya.
+He received his BA in International Relations from Ankara University in 1992 and his MA from University of Siegen in Germany in 1997.
 He received his Ph.D. from the same university upon completion of his doctoral thesis titled "Türkische Nahostpolitik am Anfang des 21.
 Jahrhunderts" (Turkey's Middle East Policy at the Dawn of 21st Century) in 2000.

 Sakarya University

-Since 1997, Inat has been a member of the faculty of Department of International Relations, Sakarya University.
-He became an associate professor in 2006, a full professor in 2011.
-From 2010–2013, he served as chairman of the Institute of Social Science at Sakarya University.
-In 2014, he served as the dean of Faculty of Economic and Administrative Sciences for a short period.
-Since 2015, he serves as the head of the Department of International Relations and chairman of Middle East Institute.
+Kemal İnat has been a faculty member in the Department of International Relations, Sakarya University, since 1997.
+He was promoted to associate professor in 2006 and to full professor in 2011.
+Over the course of his academic career, İnat has held several key administrative positions at Sakarya University, including department chair, dean, and institute director.
+From 2010 to 2013, he served as Director of the Institute of Social Sciences, and in 2014, he briefly held the position of Dean of the Faculty of Economic and Administrative Sciences.
+He also chaired the Department of International Relations on two separate occasions, first from 2013 to 2016 and later from 2018 to 2022.
+In addition, İnat was the founding director of the Sakarya University Middle East Institute, a role he held from 2013 to 2017.

 Academic Studies

 Inat has published numerous articles on Middle East politics and Turkish foreign policy in Turkish.
 Inat is the editor and the main contributor of "Ortadoğu Yıllığı" (The Middle East Yearbook) published since 2005.
 He is also the editor of Türk Dış Politikası Yıllığı (Turkish Foreign Policy Annual) published since 2009 by SETA Publication.
 Added to these two annual, Inat's academic articles have been published in national and international peer-reviewed journals.
-These journals include Finanspolitik & Ekonomik Yorumlar, Bilgi and Demokrasi Platformu.
+These journals include Insight Turkey, Khazar Journal of Humanities and Social Sciences, Finanspolitik & Ekonomik Yorumlar, Bilgi and Demokrasi Platformu.
 He currently teaches as a professor on Middle East politics, Turkish foreign policy and international conflicts.

 His political commentaries appeared in Turkish dailies such as Star, and Sabah.